microsoft/Web-Dev-For-Beginners/8-react/1-scaffold-site/README.md

 In the previous web application projects, we learned how to build fully functional applications that runs directly in the browser using static HTML, CSS, and JavaScript.
 In this next chapter, we'll be using React, a declarative, efficient, and flexible JavaScript library for building modern user interfaces and web applications.
 It is a very popular choice when building a SPA, Single Page Application.
 Frameworks and libraries are commonly used in modern web applications because of the ease of starting a new project.
 A scaffolded project normally would have configurations, toolings and dependencies already set up and installed for you.
 We will be taking a practical approach by builidng a project to learn React as a frontend library and will also be linking resources such as the React documentation, for further reading.
 Throughtout the chapter, we will introduce concepts such as JSX, components, props, state, and lifecycle.

-In this lesson, we're going to lay out the foundations to create your very own customizable single page application portfolio in React.
+In this lesson, we'll be setting our React application using `create-react-app` and using a Tailwind for styling.
 This lesson is the first of three lessons in the React chapter where we will first scaffold the React project, install necessary tooling and libraries, one of which is TailwindCSS, a CSS utility library and build out the structure of the porfolio.

 ### Prerequisites